Daniel Bedingfield: 2012–2016: Stop the Traffik, The X Factor and acting

 In February 2012, Bedingfield released the single "Rocks Off" with an accompanying video on MTV which can be viewed here.
 "Rocks Off" was released alongside B-side "It's Not Me, It's You".
 On 24 April, Bedingfield released the EP Stop the Traffik – Secret Fear, his first EP release since becoming independent.
 The EP featured both the previously released "Rocks Off" and "It's Not Me, Its You" as well as five other new tracks.
 The EP was followed by the release of "Secret Fear" as a single, the video features adult scenes and has gone on to win several awards.

 On 21 December 2012, Bedingfield took up a role as a judge for the first New Zealand series of The X Factor joining Stan Walker, Melanie Blatt and Ruby Frost.
 The series premiered on TV3 on 21 April 2013.
 Bedingfield mentored the Girls category.
 His sister Natasha appeared as an assistant during the Judges Retreats round.
 Bedingfield was the winning mentor of series one when his act Jackie Thomas won the competition.

 In August 2013, Bedingfield was a judge on the one-off television special X Factor Around the World, alongside Paula Abdul, Louis Walsh, Anggun and Ahmad Dhani.
 He also performed two of his songs ("If You're Not the One" and "Every Little Thing") on the show.

 Bedingfield co-wrote "I Wanna Feel" by SecondCity, which debuted at number one on the UK Singles Chart on 1 June 2014 and stayed in the top 20 for the next six weeks.
 The song was Bedingfield's fourth number one in the UK.
 He spent time working in the studio with K-pop group Spica, including co-producing their first English language single "I Did It".
 He was also the group's vocal director.
 In 2015, he co-wrote the song "Testify" which was included on The X Factor UK 2014 winner Ben Haenow's self-titled debut studio album.

 From February 2016 until April 2016, Bedingfield appeared in the West End musical The War of the Worlds as The Artilleryman.

 2024–present: Touring

 In January 2024, Bedingfield announced a UK tour for April 2024.

 On 28 August 2025, Bedingfield released the single "Believer", in collaboration with DJ/producer Aktive.
+He released "Leave Right Now", in collaboration with Surya Sen and niceboy and Ofra Hazra, on 31 July 2026.